 Students in 11th grade may choose to take the PSAT to attempt to qualify for the National Merit Scholarship program.
 National Merit Scholars typically score in the top 1% of students taking the PSAT/NMSQT.
 There is a testing fee (determined by the College Board) of $17.00 for 11th grade students which can be paid with cash or check made out to CHS.
 Money should be left in main office in envelope beside Mrs. Glaze's desk.
 Fee waivers may be available for 11th grade students who receive free or reduced lunch.
-Waivers are limited, so students are encouraged to register early.
 Students must request a waiver when they register.

 How do I register?